CodeYourFuture/syllabus-archive/node-db/lesson1.md

 You should now see an object in the console.
 The key should be `blogpost`, just like the name attribute in the form on the HTML page.
 The value of `blogpost` will be your message!

+> **Exercise**: Try putting `app.use(formidable());` at the end of the file (after the `create-post` but before starting the server)

+> **What is a middleware in Express?** Middleware functions are functions that have access to the request object (req), the response object (res), and the next function in the application’s request-response cycle.
+The next function is a function in the Express router which, when invoked, executes the middleware succeeding the current middleware.
+Read more on [the Express documentation](https://expressjs.com/en/guide/writing-middleware.html)

 # Step 8 - Saving your blog post

 Right now, your precious blog posts aren't being saved anywhere, which is a bit of a shame.
 Let's do something about that.